 1950 - 1970: Sponge Bats and New Champions

-The 1950s brought in a new era of bat style in ping pong.
+The 1950s brought in a new era of bat style in the history of ping pong.
 A Japanese player by the name of Hiroji Satoh had a racket with a layer of foam.
 This spongy bat helped him develop more speed and ball spin.
 He would go on to win the 1952 world championships!

 Around this time, ping pong had become a favorite pastime in Asian countries.
 Professional players from countries like China, Japan, and Korea began to dominate the ping pong world championships over the Europeans.